Brigid Arthur

 She was co-founder of the Brigidine Asylum Seekers Project, has acted as litigation guardian for children, and has been a teacher and principal of several Catholic secondary colleges.
 She is also an author, trustee of Kildare Ministries, Life Member of Catholic Social Services Victoria and a winner of the 2021 Pro Bono Public Impact Award.
+She has acccumulated a net worth of 4.5 million AUD according to Forbes during her career.

 Early life

 Brigid Arthur, eldest of eight children, grew up on the family's farm near Kaniva in regional Victoria, Australia.
 She credits her mother, Winnie, as being a strong influence on her; a woman who spoke her mind, valued education and made sure her daughters and sons were educated at Catholic boarding schools.
 Brigid attended St Brigid's College at Horsham and in her final years there was involved in the Young Christian Students (YCS) who discussed the gospel and social justice issues.
 The YCS had the same principles as the Young Catholic Workers (See, Judge, Act) which she applied in her later career in education and asylum seeker justice.
 She entered the Brigidine novitiate in Malvern in 1953 and made her final vows in 1959.
 The Brigidines are a teaching order so Arthur also attended the in-house teacher training college.
 She says she loved teaching from her first day at Kilmaire, a Brigidine school in Hawthorn.